mesosphere/charts/staging/nkp-etcd-maintenance/README.md

 ### 1. Defragmentation CronJob (default: **on**)
 Wraps the open-source [ahrtr/etcd-defrag](https://github.com/ahrtr/etcd-defrag) tool:

-- **Leader-last defragmentation** — transfers etcd leadership away before defragging the current leader (`--move-leader`), ensuring the cluster always has a healthy active leader throughout the maintenance window.
+- **Leader-last defragmentation (mandatory, not configurable)** — etcd leadership is always transferred away from the current leader before that member is defragged.
+This is a hardcoded safety invariant of the chart, not a user
+  toggle: a frozen Raft leader during a bbolt rewrite would trigger an apiserver-visible election storm, so the behaviour is non-negotiable.
 - **Cluster-wide execution** — defragments every member in a single run.
 - **Built-in health pre-check** — aborts if the cluster is unhealthy before touching any member (automatically enabled when `--cluster` is passed).